babasaraki/iandow.github.io/_posts/2017-07-12-Tensor_Chicken.md

 - Where do you run computationally difficult Machine Learning workloads?
 - As you retrain and improve Tensorflow models, how do you do version control and A/B testing?

 These challenges are frequently encountered by people trying to operationalize applications that use machine learning and Big Data in production.
-Like any self respecting wizard you can try to figure these things out yourself, but they'll come a point  you'll find yourself wanting things that are outside the scope of any machine learning API.
+Like any self respecting wizard you can try to figure these things out yourself, but there will come a point where you'll find yourself wanting things that are outside the scope of any machine learning API.
 That's when you become my favorite person to talk to!

 <img src="http://iandow.github.io/img/mapr-red-background-logo.png" width="33%" align="right">